Rothenburg ob der Tauber City Walls

 NOTE: Image is the property of 25asheshsharma1989 via Wikipedia)

-You should keep in mind that this is a very, very popular place to visit during the summer months, visitors come here constantly.
+You should keep in mind that Rothenburg is a very, very popular place to visit during the summer months, visitors come here constantly, some by car, and a very large number by tour bus.
 If you do not get here early in the day, the streets, shops and restaurants will be crowded - and parking could be a challenge!

 Rothenburg is a beautiful example of a medieval village.
 One must park outside the village interior area (no visitor's cars inside the walls) and walk in, where you will find a number of shops and restaurants.
 The types of shops vary - everything from t-shirts to art, so walking about here is not only a trip through history, it is a nice shopping stroll as well.
 You should note that on Sunday, the majority of shops are closed.
 However, many of the cafes, restaurants, museums and souvenir shops will be open.